-Analogous to how the magnetic field affects the chiral phase transition in raising the critical temperature \cite{Mizher:2010zb}, here, the angular velocity raises the critical temperature for the liquid-gas phase transition as compared to that of baryochemical potential.
+In the holographic QCD approach, a similar effect was found, where the deconfinement critical temperature decreases with an increase in rotation \cite{Chen:2020ath}.
+However, the recent lattice QCD results \cite{Braguta:2021jgn} show that the deconfinement temperature increases with rotation.
+The discrepancy between the lattice results and other effective models may be due to the absence of non-perturbative gluonic effects in the effective model calculations.
+It is to be noted that the authors in Ref. \cite{Fujimoto:2021xix} have used a parametrized relation equating the thermodynamic pressure of hadrons to that of quark-gluon gas to estimate the deconfinement transition temperature, $T_c$, and it is observed that the $T_c$ decreases with the rotation.
+In our work, we observe similar effects as the effective models, but in the case of liquid-gas phase transition, by studying the $s/T^3$ variable for different values of $\mu_B$ and $\omega$, where the $T_c$ decreases with an increase in rotation.

 Fig. \ref{fig3} shows the temperature dependence of normalized dimensionless spin density estimated in the VDWHRG model using Eq.~\ref{rotdensity}.
 Similar to number density, which can be defined as the change in pressure (or free energy) with respect to chemical potential, spin density can also be defined as the change in the pressure as a function of rotational chemical potential.
 The net spin density in a system is defined as the density of hadrons of positive spin minus the density of hadrons of negative spin.
 It is observed that much like other thermodynamic densities, such as number density and entropy density, spin density also increases with an increase in temperature.
 Moreover, at a particular temperature, the value of spin density increases with increased rotational chemical potential.